-19. MAINLAND CHINA CONTRIBUTION PLAN
+18. MAINLAND CHINA CONTRIBUTION PLAN

 Full time employees of the Group in the PRC participate in a government-mandated multi-employer defined contribution plan pursuant to which certain pension benefits, medical care, unemployment insurance, employee housing fund and other welfare benefits are provided to employees.
 The PRC labor regulations require the Group to accrue for these benefits based on certain percentages of the employees' salaries.
-Total contributions for such employee benefits were \$668,433, \$1,819,178, and \$3,260,508 for the years ended February 28, 2009, 2010, and 2011, respectively.
+Total provisions for such employee benefits were \$1,819,178, \$3,260,508, and \$8,827,425 for the years ended February 28, 2010, February 28, 2011and February 29, 2012, respectively.